6.4500 Design for the Web: Languages and User Interfaces

 Step 4: Making the add button functional

-If you look at index.js, it already provides three functions for you that modify data: addItem(), deleteItem(i) (and also clearCompleted(), but don’t worry about that yet).
+If you look at index.js, it already provides three functions for you that modify data: addItem(), deleteItem(i), and clearCompleted().
+First, we'll just use addItem() which adds a new item with an empty description.

 Use the @click action to make the add button in your template functional.
 Do not worry about the other buttons until the next step.